nizard-melliti/Nizard_Melliti_20210712_FL/Week_1/week_1_journal.md

 Tommorrow I will create an interface YIF_NUMBER_CONVERTER and this interface will be used by the converter to roman and the converter to arabic.
 I really want to finish this exercice and I think that I need to spend more than 50 minutes coding by day as every day we have to start from zero line of codes...
 About 30 minutes was dedicated to rewrite everything....

+15/07/2021:
+Here is my 50 minutes coding :
+Today I decided to focus on the roman converter and arabic converter.
+They use the splitter and the combiner.
+I created a class lcl_number_representation with 4 attributes : units/tens/hundreds/thousands representation
+The splitter will return the object lcl_number_representation The combiner will use the object lcl_number_representation to concatenate units/tens/hundreds/thousands converted values.
+I have a problem with the input parameter.
+I loose the value splitted to be converted at a moment so I need to have a reflexion tomorrow to refactor my coding and resolve the issue without loosing the value to convert.